-PA/CB SWITCH.
+5. PA/CB SWITCH.
 Selects the mode of operation.
 In the CB position, the PA function is disabled and the unit will transmit and receive on the selected frequency.
 The PA function should not be used unless a PA speaker is connected.
+In the PA mode, incoming CB transmission will be heard through the PA speaker.
+This allows you to monitor message while outside of your vehicle.

-To use this PA feature, a speaker having a voice coil impedance of 8 ohms and a power handling capability of at least three watts should be used.
+To use this PA feature, a speaker having a voice coil impedance of 8 ohms and a power handling capability of at least four watts should be used.
 This speaker must be plugged into the PA SPKR jack at the rear of the transceiver.
 If the public address feature is to be used primarily for outdoor applications, the use of a weatherproof horn type public address speaker is recommended.
-The durability of this type speaker plus the inherent efficiency of such a speaker will provide more than adequate results when combined with the high audio output level available from the COBRA 132XLR.
+The durability of this type speaker plus the inherent efficiency of such a speaker will provide more than adequate results when combined with the high audio output level available from the COBRA 21GTL.
 With the PA speaker connected as outlined previously, be sure that there is physical separation between the microphone and the speaker itself.
 If the speaker is located close to the microphone, acoustic feedback will result when the public address system is operated at high volume.
 A directional type outdoor speaker reduces the amount of isolation required.
 Some experimentation will determine the minimum amount of isolation required for a given sound level from the public address system.